ReproNim/module-reproducible-basics/_episodes/00-overview.md

 ### What are the lessons in this module?

-This module introduces three somewhat independent topics at the heart of efficient and reproducible scientific computing: command line shell, version control systems (for code and data), distribution package managers, and a few additional aspects such as bug reporting and licensing.
+This module introduces three somewhat independent topics at the heart of efficient and reproducible scientific computing: command line/shell, version control systems (for code and data), distribution package managers, and a few additional aspects such as bug reporting and licensing.
 It's unlikely that you've managed to completely avoid those tools so far,